Cray-HPE/docs-csm/operations/Post_Install_Customizations.md

 Select the **CPU Throttling** drop down to see the CPU Throttling graph for the pod during the selected time (from the top right), and select the container (from the legends under the x axis).

 The presence of CPU throttling doesn't always indicate a problem, but if a service is being slow or experiencing latency issues, reviewing the graph and adjusting the resources.requests.cpu and/or resources.limits.cpu can be beneficial.
 If the pod is being throttled at or near 100% for any period of time, then adjustments are likely needed.
-If the service's response time is critical, then adjusting the pod's resources to greatly reduce or eliminate any cpu throttling may be required.
+If the service's response time is critical, then adjusting the pod's resources to greatly reduce or eliminate any CPU throttling may be required.

 **For Memory Usage:**